 Age: One of the biggest risks of cancer is aging.
 When you age you develop more mutations and your repair mechanisms in the cell will not do as good of a job in repairing the DNA, leading to an uncontrolled division of the cells.
 The immune system will also fail in recognizing the cancer cells and they will be left to grow and not be tagged for destruction.
 See the graph below which illustrates the risk in cancer incidence with age for Males and Females.

 Although cancer rates increase with age, we can change our likelihood of getting the disease by changing our lifestyle.
 What we eat, drink, and do, will impact how our body functions.
 Chronological age and just the passage of time might make it seem like it’s inevitable that a mutation will eventually occur that leads to cancer, but that’s not always the case.
 Many centenarians and supercentenarians who live beyond 110 have avoided cancer because their body was able to resist these kinds of mutations from getting out of control.
-If we fundamentally slow down the ageing process, then we push back cancer as well.
+If we fundamentally slow down the aging process, then we push back cancer as well.

 Smoking: It’s one of the most harmful things you can do to your body.
 Tobacco contains many carcinogens that cause mutations to genes and speed up the rate of cancer growth.
-It also suppresses the immune system, causes inflammation, and speeds up the ageing process.
+It also suppresses the immune system, causes inflammation, and speeds up the aging process.
 Lung cancer is one of the most common diseases in middle age and old age, and these are mostly caused by smoking.
 A person that smokes is 20 times more likely to die from lung cancer than someone who doesn’t.
 Even second-hand smoke is dangerous, so you must avoid it if you can.